Boc86/Fynix-Library-Builder/README.md

     ```
     On the first run, you will be guided by the Setup Wizard.

+**Update:**
+- Re-run the instalation script and ignore any errors about the virtual environment not being set up as it already exists.

 ## Usage

 - **Initial Setup**: Follow the wizard to enter your server details and specify where you want your movie and series `.strm` files to be saved.